madcreeper7611/MadCreepers-Balance/README.md

 - Robo-Cone Zombie now has 3200 health instead of 2500.
 - Mecha-Football Zombie and Disco-tron 3000 now have 2700 health instead of 2000.
 - Bug Bot Imp and Super Fan Imp now have 300 health instead of 270.
+- Knight Zombie now has 1800 health instead of 1790.
 - Wizard Zombie now has 600 health instead of 490.
 - Master Enchanter Zombie now has 1200 health instead of 630.
 - Arthur King Zombie now has 2000 health instead of 1500.